ultrazohm/ultrazohm_sw/docs/source/general/bitbucket.rst

 Bitbucket is a cloud hosting service on which the remote repository of the UltraZohm is hosted <https://bitbucket.org>.
 The repository is private at the moment, therefore one has to be registered at Bitbucket and request access to the repository at one of the admins.
-Please use a descriptive username and work related mail address.
+Please use a descriptive username and work-related mail address.

-Issues and pull request are done with Bitbucket.
+Issues and pull requests are done with Bitbucket.

 Issues
 ******
-The Bitbucket **issue tracker** (<https://bitbucket.org/ultrazohm/ultrazohm_sw_v19_2/issues>) is used to keep track of all issues with the UultraZohm.
+The Bitbucket **issue tracker** (<https://bitbucket.org/ultrazohm/ultrazohm_sw/issues>) is used to keep track of all issues with the UltraZohm.
 **Issues** are bugs or problems with the system / the source code of the system and should be reported.

-In the ``ultrazohm_sw_v19_2`` repository you can click on issues to get to all open issues.
+In the ``ultrazohm_sw`` repository you can click on issues to get to all open issues.
 .. image:: ./images_bitbucket/issues.png

 To report an issue click on ``Create issue``